 The first three cities mentioned above (Cartwright, Battle Harbour, Point Amour) are all in Labrador, which is on Canada’s North-Eastern Mainland, and would have required a ferry ride from our base in on the island of Newfoundland.
 Since we were only in Newfoundland for a short period of time we opted to try our luck in seeing icebergs in St. Anthony.

 We had gotten our first taste of the Newfoundland icebergs up close and we were craving more.
-Tomorrow, we would be making the drive from Rocky Harbour to Twillingate to join Captain Dave’s Boat Tours, and get a true, up-close and personal look at some Newfoundland icebergs.
+The next day, we would be making the drive from Rocky Harbour to Twillingate to join Captain Dave’s Boat Tours and get a true, up-close and personal look at some Newfoundland icebergs.

 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.

 Truly It was incredible the way you have explained all these things, it is beneficial for each every one of us.
 Actually I came across your article and found it very useful.
 Thank you for letting us know.